DavidMercier/TriDiMap/doc/E_H.rst

 in the cloud of experimental points [#Hu_2005]_.
 Average mechanical property values can also be extracted using this method and a 2 or 3 color map can be obtained too.

+The influence of indentation size and spacing on statistical phase analysis has also been studied by fast mapping indentation anc clustering analysis [#Besharatloo_2021]_.

 The |matlab| third party code used to define clusters GMM is: `GMMClustering.m <https://github.com/DavidMercier/TriDiMap/blob/master/third_party_codes/GMMClustering/GMMClustering.m>`_

 .. figure:: ./_pictures/clusterMap.png